Ankhee/ndim_forceatlas/README.md

 =========

 I've written this module because of a personal need of creating a 3D graph.
-I'm not a professional programmer, so it can be rough at the edges :)
+I'm not a professional programmer, so it may be rough at the edges :)

 There's no parallelization implemented.
 Processing exceptionally large or dense graphs can be time-consuming.